 Storyline: The story begins with five main characters – Thor, Ant-man, The Wasp, Hulk, and Iron Man to fight Loki, Thor’s revenge-seeking brother.
 The team is named the Avengers and is later joined by Captain America, Black Widow, Hawkeye, and Scarlett Witch among others.
 The stories in this comic are not as dark as they are in the movie and television series.

-Reading difficulty: Superhero comics are fun and addictive, especially for comic book junkies.
+Reading difficulty: Superhero comics, filled with courage, are fun and addictive, especially for comic book junkies.
 Marvel’s Avengers have some level of violence, considering that the heroes have to fight the bad guys.
 Other than that, the comic books are gripping enough to get a reluctant reader hooked to them.

 Recommended for ages: 8-12 years

 Created by author and illustrator Ben Hatke, Zita The Spacegirl is a tale of friendship, conviction, and adventure with a dash of humor now and then.
 The book is a refreshing change from the zany superhero comics in the market and is a must read for young children who enjoy graphic novels.
 Zita is not a superhero, but she is bold, resolute, and curious, a trait that lands her and her friend Joseph in trouble!

 Storyline: When the Aliens kidnap her best friend, little Zita doesn’t let the shock of it disable her.
 She unwittingly becomes an intergalactic hero in pursuit of the aliens and travels to strange lands with neurotic robots and humanoid chickens, an intelligent but helpful alien, a strong mouse, and a heart of gold gone rogue.
 The plot revolves around Zita’s search for her friend and the adventures she has in space.